James-PriestleyDev/To-Do-List/README.md

 The To-Do List webapp is for anyone who is looking for a way to organise their daily goals.
 Users of this website will be able to enter their goals which they are hoping to achieve on that given day and to help them track how many goals they have completed or have outstanding there is a tally on the webapp which counts the users outstanding and completed goals.
+This will add value to the users experience as they will be able to track how much they have achieved for that day.

-The site is targeted towards people of any age, sex, gender, culture who are wanting to organise their day.
+The site is targeted towards people of any age who are looking for a way to organise their day.

 ### Website Responsiveness

-Here is an image of the website shown on varying screen sizes to show it's responsivness.
+This is an image of the website shown on varying screen sizes to show it's responsivness.

 ![Image of my website shown through varied view ports](assets/docs/pp2-responsive.PNG)